nnisarggada/swft/CONTRIBUTING.md

 ## Development Setup

-To set up a development environment for SWFT using Docker, follow these steps:
+To set up a development environment for SWFT using a virtual environment, follow these steps:

 ### Prerequisites

-- Docker
+- Python 3.7 or higher
-- Docker Compose
+- `pip`
+- `virtualenv` (optional, if you want to use it)

 ### Installation